Flavius Aetius: Controversies

+Stilicho and Aetius, who certainly knew each other, although they were from different generations, were responding to the specific, and vastly different, problems with which they were faced.
+Neither could find all of the answers.

 In popular culture

 Aetius appears in several popular works of historical fiction, usually as a foil for Attila the Hun.
 The earliest known appearance is in 1728, in the libretto Ezio (the Italian variation of Aetius).
 This libretto, in which Ezio becomes involved in a plot to kill Attilla, has been set to music by several different composers.
 Verdi's 1846 opera Attila tells the same story, though with a different libretto.

 The struggle between Aetius and Attila is also depicted in Thomas B. Costain's 1959 novel The Darkness and the Dawn and William Napier's Attila trilogy.
 Polish writer Teodor Parnicki wrote a historical novel Aetius, the Last Roman (1937).

 In the 1954 Italian-French film production Attila, Scourge of God, Aetius is portrayed by Henri Vidal.
 In the 2001 American TV Miniseries Attila, Aetius is portrayed by Powers Boothe as a former mentor and friend to Attila who becomes his nemesis.
 At the same time, he is depicted as the only general capable of keeping the empire standing and facing Attila as an equal.